jbsimple/simple-patches/readme.md

 - Added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.

 #### Intergations Errors Page:
-- Added a button to download the table into a csv (it's not working properly, will fix in the future).
+- Added a button to download the table into a csv.
 - Added a new column for In Stock SKUs
   - Will load the SKU page to get the in stock for that SKU and adds a new column with that number.